Sarah Leo

 Sarah Leo is a Canadian politician.
-Leo served as President of Nunatsiavut, an autonomous Inuit region of Newfoundland and Labrador, Canada.
+Leo was President of Nunatsiavut, an autonomous Inuit region of Newfoundland and Labrador, Canada.
 Along with the Nunatsiavut government, she has been critical of the Lower Churchill Project.

 Career

-From 2006-2010, Leo served as the AngajukKâk of Nain.
+From 2006-2010, Leo was the AngajukKâk of Nain.

 Leo was first elected as President in 2012 replacing Jim Lyall.
 She did not seek re-election in the 2016 election.

-She currently serves as the chief operating officer of the Nunatsiavut Group of Companies.
+She is the chief operating officer of the Nunatsiavut Group of Companies.